adafruit/Adafruit_nRF51822_Flasher/README.md

 	git clone --recursive git@github.com:adafruit/Adafruit_nRF51822_Flasher.git

-If you already clone the repo with the Adafruit_BluefruitLE_Firmware as empty, you can still update the submodule by
+If you previously cloned the repo and the Adafruit_BluefruitLE_Firmware folder is empty, you can still update the submodule via:

 	git submodule update --init --recursive